arosyihuddin/qwen-api/README.md

 ## 📂 Examples

-Check the `examples/` folder for more advanced usage.
+Check the `examples/` folder for more advanced usage, including:

+- **Basic Usage**: Simple synchronous and asynchronous examples for getting started
+- **Streaming**: Examples demonstrating real-time response processing
+- **File Upload**: Demonstrations of file upload capabilities, including image processing
+- **LlamaIndex Integration**: Advanced examples using LlamaIndex framework

 ---

 ## 📃 License

-Copyright 2025 Ahmad Rosyihuddin
+This project uses the MIT License:

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

 ## 🙋‍♂️ Contributing

-Contributions, issues, and feature requests are welcome!
+We welcome contributions!
+Here's how to contribute:

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/feature-name`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
+3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature/feature-name`)
 5. Open a Pull Request